machineagency/planager/README.md

 ## Running locally

-1. To start the flask server, run `python run.py`.
+1. To start the flask server, run `python server.py`.
-2. To run webpack and generate the `bundle.js`, run `npm run dev`.
-The bundle will automatically regenerate when changes are made to frontend files.
+2. To start the frontend, run `npm run start`.
+3. Navigate to `localhost:8000` in your browser.
+It should open automatically.

 ## Development